bryanbraun/bryanbraun.github.io/_posts/2025-06-28-lessons-learned-running-a-family-minecraft-server.md

 ## Early decisions
 ### Hosting

-When it comes to hosting, the level of maintenance vs control is a trade-off and we were willing to adopt some maintenance overhead if it gave us a lot of control over our gaming environment.
+When it comes to hosting, there's a maintenance vs control trade-off and we were willing to adopt some maintenance overhead if it gave us a lot of control over our gaming environment.
 With that it mind, here are the hosting options we looked at:

 - 1st-party hosted world (Realms, etc) - Low maintenance, low control
 - 3rd-party Minecraft-specific server rental (Shockbyte, etc) - Medium maintenance, high control
 - 3rd-party generic server rental (Digital Ocean, etc)- High maintenance, high control
 - Full self-hosted (Raspberry Pi, etc) - Extremely high maintenance, highest control

- A service like Realms offers a polished experience, but it seemed too limiting for us (it's a single vanilla Minecrat world, with low customization).
+ A service like Realms offers a polished experience, but it seemed too limiting for us (it's a single vanilla Minecraft world, with low customization).
 That said, managing all the code and dependencies on a Linux machine in my basement seemed unsustainable.
 We decided on a $5/month server from Shockbyte.
 Serious server maintainers like to hate on Shockbyte because it's shared hosting.
 I get it—us web-devs have similar opinions about services like BlueHost and HostGator.
 But for a small, private, family server, Shockbyte was perfect.
 Here's a few things I liked about it:

 - A convenient dashboard that allows server maintenance from any web browser.
 - A dedicated UI for Minecraft-specific server maintenance needs (Minecraft version management, Plugin browser, User management, etc)